defenseunicorns/uds-cli/docs/design/bundle-state.md

 Cons:
 - we would be overloading the package metadata with bundle information, which could be confusing.
 - we compromise the integrity of the package by modifying it.

+## Decision
+Use secrets to store metadata about a bundle that has been deployed to the cluster